 In the first instance, 2017 Priming Grant holders in this situation who believe they meet these requirements should contact us first to discuss their case if there are any questions about their status.

-You can re-apply for another grant in 2018 provided you have met all of the BG reporting requirements.
+You could possibly re-apply for another grant in 2018 provided you have met all of the BG reporting requirements.
 BG grants can't be used to extend work initially funded by a BG (i.e. a second round of grant funding for the same or similar project).
 Please contact us us first to discuss if you fall into the category.

 Previous holders of a BG (i.e. 2016) who apply for another grant in 2018 must do so for a project that is completely different and with different partners from that first funded.